-Knee Replacement Surgery
+Knee Replacement Surgery in Omaha

 Total Knee Replacement vs. Partial Knee Replacement

-Many people believe that a total knee replacement is the only option when they are dealing with severe knee pain.
+Many people believe that a complete knee replacement is the only option when they are dealing with severe knee pain.
 However, there are actually a number of different options available, and highly-educated surgeons are now recommending less invasive procedures when possible.

 What is a Partial Knee Replacement?